-- Paid service comes with your own personal human advisor
+Paid service comes with tax loss harvesting, automatic rebalancing and your own personal human advisor

 Personal Capital offers premium personal financial management and a robust set of free money tools.
-Their financial management is similar to what Vanguard Personal Advisor Services offers, while their free tools are comparable to Mint and YNAB (You Need A Budget).
+Their financial management is similar to Vanguard Personal Advisor Services, while their free tools are comparable to Mint and YNAB (You Need A Budget).

 Personal Capital started life as SafeCorp Financial Corporation in 2009.
 Founded by Bill Harris and Rob Foregger, the company changed its name in 2010 and registered as a Robo Advisor with the SEC in 2012.
-Personal Capital was named to the CNBC Disruptor 50 list in 2014 and 2015, respectively, with over $12.3 billion in assets under management (AUM) and 2.5+ million active users.
+Personal Capital was named to the CNBC Disruptor 50 list in 2014 and 2015, respectively, with over $23.5 Billion in assets under management (AUM) and 3.4+ million active users.

 Personal Capital Fees & Account Types

 Personal Capital’s fees vary depending on account type and balance.
 The Free Financial Tools are 100% free forever.
-The managed services vary from 0.49% to 0.89% annually, depending on your account balance.
+The managed services, which are considered a hybrid robo advisor service, vary from 0.49% to 0.89% annually, depending on your account balance.